 SDHC establishes procedures to gather information and data necessary to complete the annual recertification.
 The procedures require the participation and signatures of all adult family members, 18 years and older, and family members who will turn 18 years of age by the effective date of the annual recertification.
-When interviews are scheduled, all adult family members and family members who will turn 18 years of age by the effective date of the annual recertification.
 When interviews are scheduled, all adult family members and family members who will turn 18 years of age by the effective date of the annual recertification must attend.
 Failure to provide requested information and data and or failure to attend scheduled appointments may result in termination of eligibility.